Notes on the Geography of Poland: Krakow in More Detail

 The west side of the square is fronted mostly by former palaces such as the Malachowski Palace, fourth from the left.

 The bright building on the right was the Spis Palace.

 At the south end of the west side, the Potocki family's palace is known as the Palace Under the Rams from the balcony supports.
 More recently, it's been a cabaret.

 We've stepped back a bit to take in the Town Hall Tower, remodelled after 1945.
 It's the surviving bit of the original town hall, built about 1300 and demolished in 1820.
 No, the "helmet" isn't original.
 It's from 1800, more or less.
 On the right, a bit of the Cloth Hall.

-On the far side of the Cloth Hall there's a monumet to the poet Adam Mickiewica, who died in exile in 1855.
-(His relations with the Czar of All the Russias weren't good.)
-The monument arrived in 1895, after the czar's departure.
+On the far side of the Cloth Hall there's a monument to the poet Adam Mickiewica, who died in exile in 1855.
+(His relations with the Czar of All the Russias weren't good.
+The statue arrived in 1895, after the czar's departure.)
 The figure on the right is supposed to be the Motherland; on the left, a girl listens while poetry plays a lute.

 The Cloth Hall was originally a Market Hall.
 Once again, it may look old but was built in 1875 to house a picture gallery.

 The ground-floor corridor is loaded with souvenirs.

 The east side of the square is dominated by the huge Church of St. Mary's and the tiny one of St. Adalbert.
 Sorry: it's time for more churches.
 Can't avoid the things, unless you just want pizza.

 Interior: there are so many bells and whistles that the whole thing seems to move or at least vibrate.